-The Ferreira de Castro Museum is a ten minute stroll from the old town centre on the road which leads to Quinta da Regaleira and through a gateway on the right-hand side just before the Lawrences Hotel.
+The Ferreira de Castro Museum is a ten-minute stroll from the old town centre on the road leading to Quinta da Regaleira and through a gateway on the right-hand side just before the Lawrences Hotel.

 Take the IC19 from Lisbon, IC30 from Mafra or EN9 turning off the A5 motorway to Cascais

 The Scotturb buses #434 & #435 leaves from Sintra Train station and takes you to the Old Town Sintra.